Some things in motorsport are intuitive. Other things not so much. Backsiding cones, for me anyway, was in the latter category.

 So why is backsiding cones faster?
 There are a few reasons.

-Reaction Time & Margin of Error
+Reaction Time and Margin of Error

-First, it gives you more time to prepare for the next element that’s coming.
-When you backside the cone, you are passing the cone as you are finishing your turn the time when the car is traveling straight and is balanced.
+First, it gives you more time to prepare for the next element that's coming.
+When you backside the cone, you are passing the cone as you are finishing your turn -- the time when the car is traveling straight and is balanced.
 This gives you more time to process and drive the car into the ideal line for the next element.

-This benefit of backsiding can be particularly important in rallycross, where the course is constantly changing and the cars handling on loose surfaces less predictable.
+This benefit of backsiding can be particularly important in rallycross, where the course is constantly changing and the car's handling on loose surfaces less predictable.
 Stage rally and rallycross drivers tend to late apex turns for just this reason, as it gives you a greater margin for error in unpredictable circumstances.

 If you were doing the standard raceline around a cone and your car got squirrely halfway between the cones, you have less time to react.
-If you’d backsided the cone, there’s more time to get the car back undercontrol before the next element.
+If you'd backsided the cone, there's more time to get the car back under control before the next element.

 Maximizing Straightaway Speed

-Another important reason for backsiding cones relates to the old racing addage of “slow in, fast out,” which refers to prioritizing speed on the exit of a turn over speed on the entrance of the turn.
+Another important reason for backsiding cones relates to the old racing adage of "slow in, fast out," which refers to prioritizing speed on the exit of a turn over speed on the entrance of the turn.

 The idea is to line yourself perfectly so that you can maximize speed on the exit of a turn and into a straightaway, which will lead to a better overall lap time.
-Put another way, going fast on the straights is more important that going fast in turns.
+Put another way, going fast on the straights is more important than going fast in turns.

 Learning the Basics